TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/GOLANG-GIN/readme.md

 ## Why to Build a REST API with GO?

-Go is the trending programming language currently.
-Go is very simple but offers similar performance to those low level languages like C++.
+* Go * is the trending programming language currently.
+Go is very simple but offers similar performance to those low level languages like * C++ *.
 Go is referred to be the fastest programming language that offers very high performance.

 ## What’s GIN?